 Monitoring your site post-migration is essential to catch any issues that may arise.
 Keep an eye out for slow page load times or increased bounce rates, as these can indicate issues with your site’s performance.
 You can use a tool like Google Analytics to monitor your site’s performance and track these metrics over time.

 Optimizing your new WooCommerce site for performance is also crucial.
 This can include compressing images, using a caching plugin, or optimizing your site’s code.
-By optimizing your site for performance, you can improve user experience and increase conversions.
+By optimizing your site for performance, you can improve user experience and increase traffic.

 Review Analytics & Tracking Tools